agabor/docs/_includes/graphql/customisation.md

 ## Cloud Code Resolvers

-The Parse GraphQL API supports the use of custom user-defined schema.
+The MSG GraphQL API supports the use of custom user-defined schema.
 The [Adding Custom Schema](#adding-custom-schema) section explains how to get started using this feature.

 Cloud Code functions can then be used as custom resolvers for your user-defined schema.